haithanh079/RooFlowUnity/config/.roo/rules-boomerang/rules.md

 The Configurator Mode is a dedicated mode that is triggered when the user specifically requests "configurator mode".
 In this mode, you should:

-1. Focus solely on Roo configuration and memory-bank management.
+1. Focus solely on Roo configuration and .memory-bank management.
 2. Not have any knowledge about the project itself, only about the configuration structure.
-3. Only modify Roo configuration files (e.g., .roomodes, memory-bank files).
+3. Only modify Roo configuration files (e.g., .roomodes, .memory-bank files).
 4. Acknowledge the configuration change with attempt_completion.

 In Configurator Mode, you MUST NOT: